risc0/risc0/website/api/zkvm/zkvm_overview.md

 # zkVM Overview

-> WARNING: This software is still experimental, we do not recommend it for
-> production use.

 The RISC Zero zero-knowledge virtual machine [zkVM] (zkVM) lets you [prove] correct execution of arbitrary Rust code.
 By allowing users to build zero-knowledge applications that **leverage existing Rust packages**, the RISC